lyon-fnal/singularity-vm/README.md

 ### sqlite3 and igprof

 If you use `sqlite3` directly on a file that is sitting under `/Users`, which is mounted by NFS, `sqlite3` may hang forever when it tries to open the file.
-That is because `sqlite` is trying to apply a read lock on the file and NFS can't deal with this.
+That happens because `sqlite` is trying to apply a read lock on the file and NFS can't deal with this.
 I found this out by running `strace` on `sqlite3` and saw it getting stuck at,

 ```
 fcntl(3, F_SETLK, {type=F_RDLCK, whence=SEEK_SET, start=1073741824, len=1}
 ```

-Insstructions for processing the output of `igprof` (a code profiler) involving making a sqlite database and so you may hit this problem in that context.
+Instructions for processing the output of `igprof` (a code profiler) involving making a sqlite database and so you may hit this problem in that context.

 This actually seems to be a problem with VirtualBox and the Ubuntu VM, not with Singularity, because I can reproduce the hang just with the VM.